amisha26/Interview-Concepts/README.md

 These algorithms are Greedy, and their Greedy solution gives the optimal solution.

-#### Q3: What is the difference between Dynamic Programming and Greedy Algorithms? ⭐⭐⭐
+#### Q3: What is the difference between Dynamic Programming and Greedy Algorithms?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q4: Compare Greedy vs Divide & Conquer vs Dynamic Programming Algorithms ⭐⭐⭐⭐
+#### Q4: Compare Greedy vs Divide & Conquer vs Dynamic Programming Algorithms
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q5: Is Dijkstra's algorithm a Greedy or Dynamic Programming algorithm? ⭐⭐⭐⭐
+#### Q5: Is Dijkstra's algorithm a Greedy or Dynamic Programming algorithm?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q6: What's the difference between Greedy and Heuristic algorithm? ⭐⭐⭐⭐
+#### Q6: What's the difference between Greedy and Heuristic algorithm?
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>

-#### Q7: Are there any proof to decide if Greedy approach will produce the best solution? ⭐⭐⭐⭐⭐
+#### Q7: Are there any proof to decide if Greedy approach will produce the best solution? ⭐
-Read answer on 👉 <a href='https://www.fullstack.cafe'>FullStack.Cafe</a>